ThrashingLaggard/xyToolz/docs/api/xyToolz.List/xyList_T_.md

   /// Sitting on the heap
         /// Rented from the Array-Pool
         /// Ideal for JSON-Parsing, Network Communication or editing pictures
         ///
+- `uint _factor` — `private`

+  /// By how much do you want to multiply the size of reserved space in case of a resize
+        ///